New Zealand's fuel shortage hits more flights and petrol stations

 The damaged pipeline is owned by New Zealand Refining and the company has told local media that initial investigations showed a digger had scraped the pipe.

-The New Zealand Refining spokesman told Reuters on Monday the pipeline was closed for repairs and was expected to return to 70 percent capacity by Sept.
-24-26.
-(Reporting by Ana Nicolaci da Costa; Editing by Michael Perry)
+A spokesman for New Zealand Refining told Reuters on Monday the pipeline was closed for repairs and was expected to return to 70 percent capacity by Sept.
+24 to 26.

+Reporting by Ana Nicolaci da Costa; additional reporting by Charlotte Greenfield; Editing by Michael Perry and Christian Schmollinger